-They finally have a pilot study to show who is healthier, vaccinated or un-vaccinated children?
-During many conversations with parents in the clinic about the whether or not to vaccinate their children, I have always taken the approach of giving information.
+They finally have a pilot study to show who is healthier, vaccinated or unvaccinated children?
+During many conversations with parents in the clinic about whether to vaccinate their children, I have always taken the approach of giving information.
 Informed parents can make informed decisions.

 The first question I ask is, are vaccinated children healthier than non-vaccinated children?
-And really shouldn’t this be the most basic question of all when it comes to our children’s health?
+And really shouldn’t this be the most basic question of all about our children’s health?

-Even though Americans are among the most vaccinated people in the world, after decades of vaccinations, we are among the sickest.
+Even though Americans are among the most vaccinated people globally, after decades of vaccinations, we are among the sickest.

 Other interesting results showed-

 - When compared with unvaccinated and fully vaccinated children, partially vaccinated children fell somewhere in the middle.